Phase diagram of the hexagonal lattice quantum dimer model: Order parameters, ground-state energy, and gaps: Introduction

-In this paper, we provide an extensive study of the \QDM{} on the bipartite hexagonal (honeycomb) lattice along the lines already followed by Moessner et al.\ \cite{moessner_phase_2001}.
+In this paper, we provide an extensive study of the \QDM{} on the bipartite hexagonal (honeycomb) lattice along the lines already followed by Moessner, Sondhi, and Chandra \cite{moessner_phase_2001}.
 In their seminal work, these authors numerically investigated the phase diagram by studying a local order parameter which, in addition to the generic RK transition point, shows a first order transition which separates the star phase from an intermediary phase, the so-called plaquette phase.
-See Fig.~\ref{fig:examples-of-dimer} for a sketch of these two phases.
-Based on the data for three different temperatures, Moessner et al.\ argued that the plaquette phase should be gapped -- a point which conflicts with an earlier analytical analysis \cite{orland_exact_1993}.
-In the present work we use Quantum Monte Carlo simulations to extend the numerical work by studying order parameters for different system sizes and temperatures as well as ground-state energies and excitation gaps which we obtain from imaginary-time correlation functions.
+See Fig.~\ref{fig:examples-of-dimer} for a sketch of these phases.
+Based on finite-size data for the star-phase order parameter at three different temperatures, Moessner \emph{et al.}\ argued that the plaquette phase should be gapped -- a point which conflicts with an earlier analytical analysis \cite{orland_exact_1993}.
+In the present paper, we use quantum Monte Carlo simulations to extend the numerical work by studying order parameters for different system sizes and temperatures as well as ground-state energies and excitation gaps which we obtain from imaginary-time correlation functions.
 This leads to a clear confirmation of the gapped nature of the plaquette phase.
 We shortly explain the reason for conflicting results of Ref.~\cite{orland_exact_1993} and supplement the Monte Carlo results with a variational treatment.

 The outline of this paper is the following.
 In section~\ref{sec:qdm}, the quantum dimer Hamiltonian is detailed and the nature of the different phases is explained.
-In section~\ref{sec:mapping}, we describe the employed world-line Quantum Monte Carlo algorithm which is based on a mapping of the two-dimensional (2D) quantum model to a 3D classical problem, and which we accelerate through suitable cluster updates.
+In section~\ref{sec:mapping}, we describe the employed world-line quantum Monte Carlo algorithm which is based on a mapping of the two-dimensional (2D) quantum model to a 3D classical problem, and which we accelerate through suitable cluster updates.
 Section~\ref{sec:observables} introduces the employed observables.
 In section~\ref{sec:results}, we present the results of the numerical simulations, and characterize the different phases and phase transitions on the basis of different observables, ground-state energies, and energy gaps.
 Supplementary variational computations are described in section~\ref{sec:variation}.
 Section~\ref{sec:summary} gives a summary of the results.
 Detailed discussions of some technical issues are delegated to the appendices.